hakdogan/jenkins-pipeline/README.md

 / $ cat /var/jenkins_home/secrets/initialAdminPassword
 ```

-After entering the password, we will be download recommended plugins and define ``admin user``.
+After entering the password, we will download recommended plugins and define an ``admin user``.

 ![](images/005.png)